Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Composite roofing gives you the best of both worlds: the beautiful appearance of natural materials with the performance of modern engineering.
 Made from a mix of synthetic materials, products like DaVinci Roofscapes and EcoStar are designed to look just like natural slate or cedar shakes but with added durability and less maintenance.
 These roofs are incredibly tough, resisting damage from sun, moisture, and high winds.
 They are also lightweight and come in a huge range of colors and styles.
 If you love the look of a natural roof but want a low-maintenance, high-performance alternative, composite materials are the perfect solution.

-Choosing a Roof for the Pacific Northwest Climate
+How to Choose a Roof for the PNW Climate

 Living in the Pacific Northwest means we get to enjoy stunning scenery, but it also means our homes have to withstand a very specific type of weather.
 We’re talking about long, drizzly winters, surprise windstorms, and the occasional heavy snowfall.
 Your roof is your home’s first line of defense against the elements, so choosing the right material isn’t just about curb appeal; it’s about long-term protection and peace of mind.